 Unlike some of the other species on this list, Asian long-horned beetles are not only foreign, they also look decidedly evil.
 Native to China, it’s believed that they first arrived on the outskirts of Toronto in 2003 via packaging materials.

 Difficult to eradicate with no known predators, the beetles poses a substantial threat to Canada’s natural forests.
-Although they were declared eradicated in 2013—a process that included cutting down 27,000 trees at a cost of $33 million—one was found in Mississauga in 2014.
+Although they were declared eradicated in 2013—a process that included cutting down 27,000 trees at a cost of $33 million—these creepy insects are still popping up.

 Let’s call didymo for what it truly is—rock snot.
 With confirmed cases in Alberta, British Columbia, the Maritimes, and Quebec (where it has grown in fast-flowing cold water environments) the invasive species isn’t spreading as quickly as was feared.
 Still, it is putting fish populations at risk by making it more difficult for eggs to survive their incubation period.

 Invasive species typically reproduce faster than native ones, and the purple loosestrife is no exception to this rule.
 It’s been estimated that one plant can produce three million seeds.